Fast and energy-efficient neuromorphic deep learning with first-spike times

 We have proposed a model of first-spike-time learning that builds on a rigorous analysis of neuro-synaptic dynamics with finite time constants and provides exact learning rules for optimizing first-spike times.
 The resulting form of synaptic plasticity operates on pre- and postsynaptic spike times and effectively solves the credit assignment problem in spiking networks; for the specific case of hierarchical feedforward topologies, it yields a spike-based form of error backpropagation.
+In this manuscript, we have applied this algorithm to networks with one and two hidden layers.
+Given the reported results, we are confident that our approach scales to even larger and deeper networks.

 While \gls{ttfs} coding is an exceptionally appealing paradigm for reasons of speed and efficiency, our approach is not restricted to this particular coding scheme.
-Our learning rules enable a rigorous manipulation of spike times and can be used for a variety of loss functions that target other relationships between spike timings, as well as extended to schemes where multiple spikes are used for coding.
-The time-to-first-spike scenario studied here merely represents the simplest, yet arguably also the fastest and most efficient paradigm for pattern recognition.
+Our learning rules enable a rigorous manipulation of spike times and can be used for a variety of loss functions that target other relationships between spike timings.
+The time-to-first-spike scenario studied here merely represents the simplest, yet arguably also the fastest and most efficient paradigm for spike-based classification of static patterns.
+Additionally, our derived theory is applicable to more complex, e.g., recurrent, network structures and multi-spike coding schemes which are needed for processing temporal data streams.

 First-spike coding schemes are particularly relevant in the context of biology, where decisions often have to be taken under pressure of time.
 The action to be taken in response to a stimulus can be considerably sped up by encoding it in first-spike times.
-In turn, such fast decision making on the order of $\sim\!\!\SI{100}{ms}$ \citep{thorpe1996speed,thorpe2001spike} will have a particularly sensitive dependence on exact spike times and thus require a corresponding precision of learning.
+In turn, such fast decision making on the order of $\sim\!\!\SI{100}{ms}$ \citep{thorpe1996speed,thorpe2001spike} will have a particularly sensitive dependence on exact spike times and thus require a corresponding precision of parameters.